decsys/decsys/packages/rating-scales/README.md

 The components can be used directly in the browser, as per the examples in `samples/`.

-Refer to the `dist/` file, and you can access each Scale component under the namespace `DECSYS`.
+You can access each Scale component under the namespace `DECSYS`.

 The sub-components are not directly available in the browser.